 • Increased fuel consumption/cost.

-Speeding can affect your auto insurance rates as well – drivers will pay rates of 22% to 30% higher premiums on average following a speeding ticket – and these rates could be in effect for three years.
+Speeding can also affect your auto insurance rates.
+On average, drivers will pay 33% higher premiums following a speeding ticket, and these rates could be in effect for three years.
 A speeding ticket could also result in a driver losing their safe driving discount, increasing your rate.

 Risky driving behavior No. 6: Drowsy driving

 Drowsy driving is another risky driving behavior and can lead to impaired cognition and performance and motor vehicle crashes.
-There were 697 drowsy-driving-related crashes in 2019, according to the NHTSA.
-Furthermore, it estimates that in 2017, 91,000 police-reported crashes involved drowsy drivers, leading to an estimated 50,000 injured and nearly 800 deaths.
+There were 684 drowsy-driving-related crashes in 2021, according to the NHTSA.

 Young drivers, who lack the experience and judgment to break for a rest are the most likely to have fallen asleep at the wheel, according to the AAA Foundation for Traffic Safety.